Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Gluing local spin structures on Riemannian manifolds via Morita equivalence

-Now interesting things come when the manifold has no spin$^c$ structure: The spinor bundle does not exist, and neither does the spin spectral triple.
-However, as we construct below, for any closed oriented Riemannian manifold, not necessarily spin$^c$, there always exists a so called {\em projective spectral triple}, which is Morita equivalent to the spin spectral triple when the manifold is spin$^c$.
+Now interesting things happen when a manifold has no spin$^c$ structure: The spinor bundle does not exist, and neither does the spin spectral triple.
+However, as constructed later in this section, for any closed oriented Riemannian manifold, not necessarily spin$^c$, there is a canonical noncommutative spectral triple: